gokul2869/Tit-for-tac-game/README.md

 sh
 Copy code
           git clone https://github.com/your-username/tic-tac-toe.git
           Open the index.html file
           Navigate to the project directory and open the index.html file in your browser.
-Usage 📋

 Feel free to explore and modify the code.
 Here are the main files in the project: